Does your team receive a lot of similar requests? If so, you have an opportunity to scale your team's productivity and project volume.

 According to a recent study by McKinsey Global Institute, over 70% of time spent collecting and processing data can be automated with current technologies today.* In comparison, time spent interfacing with stakeholders (24%), applying expertise (23%), and managing and developing people (14%) are much less likely to be automated anytime soon.

 If you haven’t already automated the intake of your most common inbound requests, it’s time.
 Automate the capture and assignment of more routine work so you can shift your focus to more creative, complex, and higher impact work for your clients and stakeholders.
+If you cement the high visibility project meaning from the beginning for your team, you can ensure that tasks don't get lost in the process.

 We've just released a new feature in Wrike to automatically assign the right work from inbound requests.
 Now, you can set Request Forms to trigger the right project template based on a requester's specific need, captured in a dropdown response.
 The new project can be aligned with the requester’s preferred start or end date, and you can set the form to add assignees, owners, or folders based on drop-down or checkbox field selections.